netscaler/netscaler-k8s-ingress-controller/deployment/anthos/citrix-adc-for-control-plane/README.md

-# Citrix ADC as a load balancer for the Anthos control plane
+# Netscaler as a load balancer for the Anthos control plane

-You can use Citrix ADC for load balancing the Anthos control plane.
-Citrix provides a solution to automate the configuration of the Citrix ADC using [Terraform](https://www.terraform.io/) instead of manually configuring the Citrix ADC.
+You can use Netscaler for load balancing the Anthos control plane.
+Citrix provides a solution to automate the configuration of the Netscaler using [Terraform](https://www.terraform.io/) instead of manually configuring the Netscaler.

-## Configuring Citrix ADC for the Anthos control plane using Terraform
+## Configuring Netscaler for the Anthos control plane using Terraform

 **Prerequisites**